MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/sla-timer-pause-state-changed.md

 See the following scenarios to understand how the SLA **Warning** and **Failure** time is calculated:

-- Create a case during non-working hours.
+- Create a case during nonworking hours.
 Pause and resume the case before working hours start.
 Hold time between **Pause** and **Resume** won't be considered.
-- Create a case during non-working hours.
+- Create a case during nonworking hours.
 Pause and resume the case during working hours.
 Hold time will be considered and the **Warning** and **Failure** time will be extended based on hold time.
 - Create a case during working hours.
 Pause the case during working hours.
-Resume the case during non-working hours.
+Resume the case during nonworking hours.
 Hold time won't be considered for the **Warning** and **Failure** time.
 - Create a case during working hours.
-Pause the case during non-working hours and resume it during working hours.
+Pause the case during nonworking hours and resume it during working hours.
 The **Warning** time and **Failure** time will be recalculated.